EricBlohm1/Simulation-of-complex-systems-FFR120/README.md

-These are my assignment solutions from the Chalmers course Simulation of Complex Systems.
+These are my solutions to the assignments for the Chalmers course Simulation of Complex Systems.